 Our broader geographic scope enables us to comment on existing disparities and potential benefits outside of the PA study areas.
 While concentrations outside of PA areas are notably lower on average, disparities in health outcomes are, in some cases, starker for regions not modeled by EPA.
 Although PM-attributable mortality and morbidity burden does not vary dramatically when stratified by poverty status within the PA areas, the pattern diverges significantly elsewhere.
 Outside of the PA areas, individuals living in poverty experience a 30 percent higher PM-attributable mortality rate relative to individuals with higher incomes.
-We note that the benefits of a 10 μg/m3 annual standard represent a small fraction of total benefits outside of the PA areas where baseline concentrations tend to be lower; however, for a standard of 8 ug/m3, non-PA areas could potentially comprise a substantial share of benefits.
+We note that the benefits of a more stringent 10 μg/m3 annual standard represent a small fraction of total benefits outside of the PA areas where baseline concentrations tend to be lower; however, for a more stringent standards of 9 and 8 μg/m3, non-PA areas could potentially comprise a meaningful share of benefits (20% and 35% respectively).
 In addition to broadening the geographic scope to the national level, we provided a state-level case study in New Jersey to highlight the value of fine-scale morbidity incidence data.
 This application demonstrated that while aggregated datasets may facilitate the accurate estimation of total impacts, they may mischaracterize impacts by race, ethnicity, or fine-scale geography.
 While we employed data from the same set of databases used in the PA (HCUP SEDD), we note that many states do not make such data available and the states that do partner with HCUP do not always have the necessary data elements for these types of analyses (e.g., ZIP code, race, ethnicity).